OSC-JYU/PDFSense/README.md

 ### Result of OCR is totally gibberish

-First, make sure that you have set the language right (linke ?lang=FIN) and that you have required language pack installed (see Dockerfile).
+First, make sure that you have set the language right (like '?lang=fin') and that you have required language pack installed (see Dockerfile).
 Also one possible explanation for a very bad OCR result is the wrong orientation of images.
 If images are "sideways", then OCR might not be able to detect text lines.
 For black/white scan I recommend using 'noteshrink' (/noteshrink/images) before doing OCR.